brackeen/glfm/README.md

 1. Select "Start a new Android Studio project".
 2. Select "No Activity".
-3. In "Save location", enter `[path to glfm]/build/android` and press "Finish".
+3. In "Save location", enter `[path/to/glfm]/build/android` and press "Finish".
 4. In `AndroidManifest.xml`, add the main `<activity>` like so:
 ```XML
 <?xml version="1.0" encoding="utf-8"?>